susungpark/SW-Capstone-Design/README.md

 ### 1. Clustering Approaches

+  The Clustering method is constructed based on two major purposes, which are comparing the portfolios of random selected portfolios vs. financial-based clustered portfolios; and GICS-based clustered portfoilos vs. financial-based clustered portfoilos.

+  For the GICS vs. Financial-Based, there was no window slicing, just containing 3 years of in-sample and 2 years of out-sample.

+  For the Random vs. Financial-Based, the windows were evaluated seperately, each containing 2 years of in-sample and 1 year of out-sample.

+#### 1-1.
+GICS vs. Financial-Based

 * **GICS-Based**:
   Uses sector-level GICS clusters directly.

 * **Financial-Based (KMeans)**:
   Applies KMeans clustering with the same number of clusters as in the GICS dataset.

+#### 1-2.
+Random vs. Financial-Based

+* **Financial-Based**:
+  Used optimized k (num of clusters) respectively on K-Means, GMM, and Spectral Clustering for each window

 ### 2. Portfolio Construction

 * **Inter-Cluster Sampling**:
   One stock is sampled from each cluster to construct a portfolio.
+  Repeated 1,000 times to ensure statistical robustness.

+* **Random Sampling**
+  One stock is sampled matching the size of the Inter-Cluster Portfolio.
   Repeated 1,000 times to ensure statistical robustness.

 ### 3. Portfolio Optimization